 Actively Disengaged – emotionally disconnected from their work and workplace, and jeopardize the performance of their teams.

-Actively disengaged employees often engage in acts of sabotage and can erode an organization’s bottom line and break the spirits of colleagues in the process.
+Actively disengaged employees often engage in acts of sabotage and can erode an organization’s bottom line and negatively impact colleagues in the process.
 Within the U.S. workforce, Gallup estimates this cost to be more than $300 billion in lost productivity alone.

 According to Gallup: